jesseevwoh/sql-hospital-operational-analysis/README.md

 2. Process Review: Initiate a detailed process review for 'Lab Report' requests to identify and address the causes for their long turnaround times.
 Similarly, analyze the 'Review Failed' stage to reduce the high number of rejections.

 3. Improve Internal Stakeholder Experience: Conduct follow-up surveys or meetings with 'Admin' and 'Doctor' requesters to understand the reasons for their low satisfaction scores and identify areas for improvement.

+4. Knowledge-Sharing Program: Establish a formal knowledge-sharing program where specialists with the highest success rates lead workshops or mentorship sessions.